Latest News from Author Val Tobin

 Romantic suspense novel Injury won two awards in the Readers’ Choice contest sponsored by Connections eMagazine.
 Injury received a first-place Gold in the Romance category and a second-place Silver overall.

-Injury is available in eBook form as a free download from a variety of retailers.
-It is also available in paperback.
+Injury is available in eBook and paperback from a variety of retailers.

 In October 2017, Injury was voted Book of the Month on ReadFreely.
 They gave it a fabulous review: